websemantics/bragit/README.md

 ## Behind the Scenes

 The library takes care of many things behind closed doors.
-For one thing, it makes sure that the buttons styles are loaded if the [Semantic-ui](http://semantic-ui.com/elements/button.html#labeled) framework was not detected in the loaded document.
+For one thing, it makes sure that the buttons styles are loaded if the [Semantic-UI](http://semantic-ui.com/elements/button.html#labeled) framework was not detected in the loaded document.

-The code will automatically inject the css files that contain the styles of three `Semantic-ui` components `button`, `icon` and `label` using a public cdn `https://cdnjs.cloudflare.com/ajax/libs/semantic-ui`
+The code will automatically inject the css files that contain the styles of three `Semantic-UI` components `button`, `icon` and `label` using a public cdn `https://cdnjs.cloudflare.com/ajax/libs/semantic-ui`

 This can be overridden if required as follows